stevevillardi/week3-hangman/README.md

 Categories are People, Places and Summons of FF7 (Some may be more than one word)

 When you are out of lives game ends until you start a new game.

+TODO List:
+update letterButtons so if someone clicks or types a letter the on screen letter button deactivates. currently a type letter will not update the letterButton list items.